Dani3lSun/apex-plugin-dropzone/README.md

 It is based on JS Framework dropzone.js (https://github.com/enyo/dropzone).

 ##Changelog
+####1.9.2 - added a random file id to APEX collection (better identification of file by it´s id) / empty file mime types now set to "application/octet-stream" / code cleanup

 ####1.9.1 - added more file preview images / more structured file paths / APEX event triggers on Region (not body) / no global js functions any more, wrapped code in namespace "apexDropzone" / cleaned up js code

 ####1.9 - added option to include a custom callback javascript function which get executed on chosen events (added file & upload completed) + added APEX events for added file & upload completed to trigger Dynamic Actions